crcn/outcome.js/README.md

 outcome = require('outcome');

 function doSomething(path, callback) {

+	//wrap the callback around an error handler so any errors in *this* function
-	var onResult = outcome.error(callback);
+	//bubble back up to the callback - I'm lazy and I don't wanna write this stuff... var onResult = outcome.error(callback);

 	//on success, call onRealPath.
 Any errors caught will be sent back